Exmouth, Western Australia, Australia

 The staff at Sal Salis are incredible and really set the property apart.
 Their knowledge for the region, landscapes, wildlife, fauna and marine life is phenomenal, but equally their enthusiasm really stands out.

 Food is equally a real highlight of any stay at Sal Salis.
-Breakfast is served out on the terrace each morning, with a choice of a hot meal and/or fruit, yogurt and pastries.
+Breakfast is served out on the terrace each morning, with a choice of a hot meal and/or fruit, yoghurt and pastries.
 Lunch too is a casual affair with delicious dishes are cooked up using fresh ingredients.
 Dinner is communal with all guests dining togther, and this is a great way to get to know your fellow-glampers.
 Each night you'll get to enjoy a delicious three-course meal with accompanied wines.
 You'll never return to your tent hungry!

 Whilst at the property, along with the must-do swimming with whale shark experience, make sure to take part in the camp's group experiences.
-These include kayak tours through the gorges, walks through the creek and snorkeling excursions.
+These include kayak tours through the gorges, walks through the creek and snorkelling excursions.
 The walk through Yardie Creek is a must!
-However, if you prefer to be more independent, then there are complimentary kayaks, paddle boards and snorkeling gear available for use.
-There is an amazing reef right off the beach where I managed to see turtles and reef sharks, along with incredibly colorful fish.
+However, if you prefer to be more independent, then there are complimentary kayaks, paddle boards and snorkelling gear available for use.
+There is an amazing reef right off the beach where I managed to see turtles and reef sharks, along with incredibly colourful fish.
 Although, for those wanting to relax and unwind, there are plenty of loungers and daybeds dotted around the beach.